 We invite you to contact us to understand how vital it is to begin your estate planning if you have not done so already.
 You can reach Doane & Doane professionals by calling 561-656-0200.
 Now, let’s learn more about the question, “Can you amend an irrevocable trust?”

 There are two types of trusts – revocable and irrevocable.
 In either case, the person who creates a trust is called “the grantor.”

 With a revocable trust, the grantor is the person who manages the assets in the trust, and thus the grantor is also the “the trustee.”
 In that circumstance, the grantor of a revocable trust still owns the property or assets that are placed in the trust, and thus maintains the right to claw back those assets.
-Given that the grantor has the power over the trust assets, that means that he or she must pay continue to pay taxes on trust income.
+Given that the grantor has the power over the trust assets, that means that he or she must pay to continue to pay taxes on trust income.

 That is where an irrevocable trust can prove invaluable.
 When assets are placed in an irrevocable trust, the grantor does not have to pay taxes on the income earned from trust assets.
-That makes irrevocable trusts a very attractive financial instrument.
+That makes irrevocable trust a very attractive financial instrument.

-However, the cost for getting that tax avoidance benefit is that the grantor relinquishes control over the trust assets.
+However, the cost of getting that tax avoidance benefit is that the grantor relinquishes control over the trust assets.
 In other words, the grantor of an irrevocable trust cannot be the trustee.
-The grantor merely funds the irrevocable trust with assets, and then appoints a trustee to manage the assets.
+The grantor merely funds the irrevocable trust with assets and then appoints a trustee to manage the assets.
 The grantor effectively steps away from the irrevocable trust after it is created, because the trust assets are no longer the property of the grantor.

 Why Would Someone Want an Irrevocable Trust?